-The founding of this committee was one manifestation of the consolidation of Russian civil society in the 1890s, which was profoundly influenced by the Great Famine of 1891 and a major typhus epidemic the following year.
-It was literally placed “between Tsar and people.”
+The founding of this committee was one manifestation of the consolidation of Russian civil society in the 1890s, which was profoundly influenced by the Great Famine of 1891 and a major typhus epidemic the following year—and this civil society was located socially as other historians have argued, “between Tsar and people.”
 At first, the new committee dealt with the payment of pensions and other social assistance to families of the fishermen.
-It also worked towards organizing a system of insurance for small fishing vessels, and partly succeeded in that, although it is evident that most of the Pomors lived within the traditional system of religious understanding of the world where the notion of risk made no sense.
-Thus, the committee worked as a risk-management organization, a type of body becoming more common in Europe and the United States at that time and rapidly emerging in Russia.
+It also worked towards organizing a system of insurance for small fishing vessels, and partly succeeded in that, although it is evident that most of the Pomors lived according to a traditional, religious understanding of the world in which the notion of risk made little sense.
+Thus, the committee worked as a risk-management organization, a type of body that was becoming more common in Europe and the United States at that time and rapidly emerging in Russia.

 However, to fulfill these everyday practical tasks of dealing with risk was not enough for the committee.
 It wanted to use the money to substantially improve local communities, not just for ordinary social work.
 Because fish were at the core of the economic and social life of the Pomor, the leaders of the committee decided to invite natural scientists to discuss how to improve the lives of the Pomor by bringing them knowledge about fish resources.
 Such a proposal was very much in line with the activities of other organizations that promoted scientific research, such as the zemstva (local government organizations), which supported studies of local resources and the gathering of statistics.
 Because there were no zemstva in the Russian North, the philanthropic committee served as a substitute organization with at least some of their functions, one of which was the promotion of applied science.
 And according to their professional interests and belief in natural science as a tool for solving all kinds of problems involving natural resources and environment, natural scientists proposed that a long-term research expedition was necessary to improve the northern fisheries and minimize their risks.

 Using the work of the committee as an example, I will discuss attempts to connect the issue of disaster and risk with the development of scientific knowledge about the environment.
 I propose that risk and knowledge were closely connected in this case.
-I follow Ulrich Beck’s notion that “the existence of and distribution of risks and hazards are mediated in principle through argument” and “qualified expert judgment is still required to determine it [risk] ‘objectively’.”
+I follow Ulrich Beck’s notion that “the existence of and distribution of risks and hazards are mediated in principle through argument” and “qualified expert judgment is still required to determine it [risk] ‘objectively.’”
 In this case, however, the experts did not focus on risk itself.
 Disaster was used as a trigger to develop scientific understandings of the environment and envision social transformation.

-The increasing involvement of natural scientists in the search for solid foundations of resource use and risk management occurred in a poorly known environment that they poorly understood.
+The increasing involvement of natural scientists in the search for solid foundations of resource use and risk management occurred in an environment that they poorly understood.
 Nevertheless, scientists declared that they could discover the general laws of the region’s environment and resources and thereby articulate a reorganization of socioeconomic life based on rational scientific knowledge.
 Such a declaration and its acceptance by civil society and authorities is characteristic of the onset of what would come to be called the “knowledge society,” a society that generates and shares knowledge that can be used to improve the human condition.
 It is exactly that period of time when “science became a productive force in the 19th century” and thus “ceased to belong exclusively to the superstructure of society.”

 <#>

-<H1> Risk, civil society, and nature’s experts in Russia at the end of the 19th century: the case of the Murman Scientific-Fisheries Expedition
+<H1> Risk, Civil Society, and Nature’s Experts in Russia at the End of the Nineteenth Century: The Case of the Murman Scientific-Fisheries Expedition